 Note: The advice I’m going to cover has to be fairly general and make a few assumptions about your marriage.
-Every marriage is at least somewhat unique so if you’d like to talk about what you’re dealing with specifically then tell me the details here.
+Every marriage is at least somewhat unique so if you want to get things back on track – take the marriage assessment quiz.

 Why Won’t He Forgive Me for Cheating Already?

 It’s common to feel frustrated He says you broke his heart and he doesn’t know if he will ever be able to look at you like before.
 I know you’d give anything to go back in time and undo what you have done.
 While that can’t be done, I can help you see why your husband might be feeling this way.

 Understanding is our first step towards recovery.